ska-telescope/developer.skatelescope.org/src/howto/vault-values-gitlab.rst

      operator: true
      tango_host: tango-databaseds:10000

-Note that the only difference is how we the `operator` flag is set.
+Note that the only difference is how the `operator` flag is set.
 We can identify three types of configurations in these values:

 - Datacentre/environment specific configurations:
     - cluster_domain: specific to the cluster the chart will be deployed to
-    - exposeAllDS: configure LoadBalancer creation by default (e.g, it can quickly exhaust NodePorts in a cluster like the CICD cluster if set to true)
+    - exposeAllDS: configure LoadBalancer creation by default (e.g, it can quickly exhaust NodePorts in a cluster like the CI/CD cluster if set to true)
     - exposeDatabaseDS: same as `exposeAllDS`
     - minikube: Control if deploying to a minikube cluster or not
 - Deployment strategy configurations: